wilsjame/weblog/docs/source/tutoring.rst

 * **We will wear medical grade masks.**
 * **Parents are always welcome.
 Parents need to follow the same Covid-19 protocols.**

-If you or your student needs some help with any of these classes, send me an email.
+If you or your student needs some help with any of these classes, send me an email `jgwilson1214@gmail.com <jgwilson1214@gmail.com>`_.
 Share with me:

 * **The name of the student, contact information, class name, school, teacher.**